Acrobatic Tenement: Background and recording

+Then bass player Omar Rodríguez-Lopez has noted that the recording of Acrobatic Tenement was the band's first time recording at a twenty-four track studio, that they only had a total of three days in the studio, and the band engaged in alcohol and cannabis use, all of which he argues had a detrimental effect on the album.
+The album has been noted for its lack of guitar distortion, due to guitarist Jim Ward believing that his distortion-free recorded parts would not be used for the final master.
+Acrobatic Tenement was recorded at Commercial Soundworks in Hollywood for only $600 after the band concluded a tour of the United States.

 Acrobatic Tenement was initially released on August 18, 1996, exclusively on compact disc through the Los Angeles–based independent record label/fanzine Flipside, after some of its editors saw the band perform in Los Angeles.
-The record was recorded at Commercial Soundworks in Hollywood for only $600 after the band concluded a tour of the United States.
-The album has been noted for its lack of guitar distortion, due to guitarist Jim Ward believing that his distortion-free recorded parts would not be used for the final master.

 Reflecting upon the aftermath of recording Acrobatic Tenement, frontman Cedric Bixler recalled in 2013: "Before [the album's release], the band had broken up.
 We did a U.S. tour and we decided to split up.
-I always needed Jim to be there, but he'd had a falling out with Omar [Rodríguez-Lopez].
+I always needed Jim to be there, but he'd had a falling out with Omar.
 We'd made a bunch of dumb moves at the time—kicked the drummer [Ryan Sawyer] who was on the record out, and then the other guitar player [Adam Amparan]—but then Tony [Hajjar] and Paul [Hinojos] came and played.
 Omar switched to guitar at the time, because he played bass on that album, so when we played live, it was a lot different."

 Much of the album, particularly the track "Embroglio," was inspired by the life and suicide of Julio Venegas, a friend of the band.
 Venegas' death later inspired the concept album storyline of De-Loused in the Comatorium, the debut album by Bixler and Rodríguez' subsequent project the Mars Volta.